An Overview

 Grades 4-8:

-Children in Grades 4-8 will have two new options to choose from – a Family Faith Formation Program or an Online Self-directed Faith Formation Program.
+Children in Grades 4-8 will have two new options to choose from – a Family Faith Formation Program by grade level (Grades 4-6 and Grades 7&8) or an Online Self-directed Faith Formation Program.
 The two programs both emphasize worshiping together at Mass, understanding and applying the Gospel message to our own lives, continuing to explore church doctrine, and providing opportunities for community gatherings.
 One is not better than the other but rather different approaches to faith based on what works best for your family.
 For planning and scheduling ease, we ask that whichever option you choose you remain with that option for the entire Faith Formation year.

 • The Online Self-directed Faith Formation Program is based on parents fulfilling the role of catechist for their children.
 Beginning in October, each child in your family will work independently online each week with activities based on the Gospel message and fulfill the weekly submission.
 In addition, there will be several instances throughout the year where children accompanied by a parent/adult will attend in-person sessions, most likely liturgically based activities such as Stations of the Cross during the Lenten season, to continue to build community and provide opportunities to worship together.